Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Introduction

+In practice, however, the high computational cost of large-scale reservoir simulations limits ensemble sizes, which introduces sampling errors manifested as spurious correlations between model parameters and predicted data in the estimated covariances.
+These spurious correlations can lead to erroneous updates, often resulting in excessive variance reduction or even ensemble collapse, ultimately compromising the effectiveness of the data assimilation process.

+To mitigate variance underestimation caused by spurious correlations, localization is widely employed \citep{houtekamer:01}.
+Traditional localization techniques assume that covariances between model parameters and data decay with physical distance.
+The most common implementation involves the Schur product between the estimated covariance (or Kalman gain) and a compactly supported correlation matrix, effectively tapering the influence of each component of the innovation vector (data mismatch between observations and predictions).
+Distance-based localization methods are simple, computationally efficient, and often highly effective \citep[Chap.~7]{emerick:25bk}.
+Nonetheless, defining an appropriate localization region is problem-specific and requires careful consideration of reservoir dynamics and data distribution.

+Importantly, many of the key parameters used in reservoir data assimilation, such as multipliers for rock properties, relative permeability curves, analytical aquifers, and compressibilities are not defined on spatial grids and do not have a straightforward spatial relationship with observational data.
+These scalar parameters often exert a regional or even global influence on the behavior of the system.
+In such cases, conventional distance-based localization fails, and alternative methods that do not rely on the spatial proximity are required.

-Several methods have been proposed for constructing localization matrices that do not assume distance-dependent covariances or Kalman gains \citep{furrer:07,anderson:07,bishop:09a,zhang:10,luo:18a,vishny:24a}. \citet{lacerda:19a} reviewed and compared the performance of some of these methods to update the scalar parameters in a modified version of the PUNQ-S3 problem \citep{floris:01}.
-They concluded that none of these methods was completely effective in eliminating variance underestimation and, in some cases, hindered the ability to match the data accurately.
-Furthermore, most of these methods required fine-tuning to achieve reasonable performance.
-Later, \citet{lacerda:21a} proposed the use of promd models to improve the calculation of localization coefficients.
-They used a promd based on least-squares support vector regression \citep{suykens:99a}, combined with the tapering function introduced by \citet{furrer:07}.
-This method was tested on the same problem investigated by \citet{lacerda:19a} and yielded moderate improvements in the posterior ensemble variance estimates.
+Several approaches have been proposed for constructing distance-free localization matrices that avoid the assumption of spatial correlation decay \citep{furrer:07,anderson:07,bishop:09a,zhang:10,luo:18a,vishny:24a}. \citet{lacerda:19a} reviewed and compared several of these methods in the context of updating scalar parameters in a modified version of the PUNQ-S3 benchmark model \citep{floris:01}.
+Their findings showed that none of the tested methods were entirely successful in avoiding variance underestimation, and in some cases, they even impaired the ability to match the data.
+Most approaches also required significant tuning to achieve reasonable performance.

-In this work, we propose two new localization methods.
-A machine learning-based method that extends the approach proposed by \citet{lacerda:21a} by evaluating state-of-the-art machine learning methods designed for tabular data, and a new analytical localization scheme inspired by the machine learning approach.
-Our objective is to develop robust and efficient distance-free localization methods.
-We evaluated these methods using the PUNQ-S3 reservoir benchmark and a carbon capture and storage (CCS) case.
+To address these limitations, \citet{lacerda:21a} proposed using least-squares support vector regression \citep{suykens:99a} combined with the tapering strategy from \citet{furrer:07} to estimate localization coefficients.
+When applied to the same modified PUNQ-S3 case, this approach led to small/moderate improvements in posterior ensemble variance estimation.